Music-related memory: Savantism

-A savant syndrome is described as a person with a low IQ but who has superior performance in one particular field.
+A savant is described as a person with a low IQ but who has superior performance in one particular field.
 Sloboda, Hermelin and O'Connor (1985) discussed a patient, NP, who was able to memorize very complex musical pieces after hearing them three or four times.
 NP's performance exceeded that of experts with very high IQs.
 However, his performance on other memory tasks was average for a person with an IQ in his range.
 They used NP to suggest that high IQ is not needed for the skill of musical memorization and in fact, other factors must be influencing this performance.
 Miller (1987) also studied a 7-year-old child who was said to be a musical savant.
 This child had superior short-term memory for music that was found to be influenced by the attention given to the complexity of the music, the key signature, and repeated configurations within a string.
 Miller (1987) suggests that a savant's ability is due to encoding the information into already existing meaningful structures in long-term memory.